vault27/Foundation/paloalto.md

 - Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
 If there is the same object in 2 templates, object from the uppest template in the stack will be installed, for example interface management profile, no options for this profile from lower template will be installed
 - Different firewall models - different stacks

+### Variables

+- They are created in order not to create 200 templates with different IPs inside
+- Used in: Static routes, interface IPs, Server profiles, DNS servers....
+- You can use variables to replace:
+    - An IP address (includes IP Netmask, IP Range, and FQDN) in all areas of the configuration.
+    - Interfaces in an IKE Gateway configuration (Interface) and in an HA configuration (Group ID).
+    - Configuration elements in your SD-WAN configuration (AS Number, QoS Profile, Egress Max, Link Tag).
+- Panorama > Templates > Manage Variables > Create Variables
+- Variables need to begin with '$': $DNS=1.1.1.1/32
+- Use this variable in proper configurations
+- You can import CSV with values for variables into Stack, depending on a device
+- In CSV you configure variable name, which you already created + variable type (IP/netmask for example) + value for each firewall - Serial/Hostname

 ### Device groups - to control policies and objects

 - Device groups: for controlling all policies + all objects